 A second closer look at the Round Frame showing the drive mechanism.

 One of the shaking tables in the King Edward Mine Museum.

 The business end of the preserved Californian Stamps in the museum which when working would crush the ore to a fine powder for processing.

 Another image of the stamps heads.

 Each arm has a Stamp Head attached to the end, the cams between would force the arm upwards.
 After that they would slip off and gravity would drop the head downwards.

 Part of the drive mechanism for the Californian Stamps

-Inside the museum above the stamps is an old wagon poised over a Grizzly.
+Finally inside the museum above the stamps is an old wagon poised over a Grizzly.
 This was in place to prevent large rocks from entering the stamps, they would be broken up further by a miner using a sledgehammer.

 I really like this museum, it’s fantastic for photographs and a good day out for anyone.
 Once again my thanks go to Tony Brooks for the information on the images King Edward Mine Museum.